mallory/e2ee/draft-e2ee.md

 --- abstract

 End-to-end encryption is an application of cryptography mechanisms and properties in communication systems between endpoints.
 End-to-end encrypted systems are unique in providing both security and privacy properties through confidentiality, integrity and authenticity features for users.
-Improvements to end-to-end encryption strive to maximise the system's security and privacy while balancing usability and availability.
+Improvements to end-to-end encryption strive to maximise the user's security and privacy while balancing usability and availability.
 Users of end-to-end encrypted communications expect trustworthy providers of secure implementations to respect and protect their right to whisper.

 --- middle

 Introduction
 ============

 This document defines end-to-end encryption using three different dimensions that together comprise a full definition of end-to-end encryption, which can be applied in a variety of contexts.

-The first is a formal definition that draws on the basic understanding of end points and cryptography.
-The second looks at end-to-end encrypted systems from a design perspective, both its fundamental features and proposed improvements on those features.
-Lastly this document considers the expectations of the user of end-to-end encrypted systems.
+The first is a formal definition that draws on the basic understanding of end points and cryptography, where it is comprised of necessary constituent parts but considered as a system.
+The second looks at end-to-end encrypted implementations from a design perspective, both its fundamental features and proposed improvements on those features.
+Lastly this document considers the expectations of the user of end-to-end encryption.

 These dimensions taken as a whole comprise a generally comprehensible picture of consensus at the IETF as to what is end-to-end encryption, irrespective of application, from messaging to video conferencing, and between any number of end points.
 It it worth noting that while the word "encryption" often refers to confidentiality (security) properties, we argue that end-to-end encryption should provide both security and privacy properties.
 We aim to provide a definition of end-to-end encryption that states which specific security and privacy properties it should provide.

 Formal definition of end-to-end encryption
 ==========================================

-An end-to-end encrypted communications system, irrespective of the content or the specific methods employed, relies on two important and rigorous technical concepts: The end-to-end principle and what defines an end, according to the IETF because of its importance to internet protocols; and encryption, an application of cryptographic mechanisms and the primary means employed by the IETF to secure and maintain privacy of internet protocols.
+End-to-end encryption, irrespective of the content or the specific methods employed, relies on two important and rigorous technical concepts: The end-to-end principle and what defines an end, according to the IETF because of its importance to internet protocols; and encryption, an application of cryptographic mechanisms and the primary means employed by the IETF to secure and maintain privacy of internet protocols.
+Where end-to-end encryption is comprised of thes necessary constituent parts, a systems approach also defines their interplay.
 In the field of cryptography it is also possible to achieve a concise definition of end-to-end encrypted security.

 End point
 ---------